kmamal/node-sdl/README.md

 Helper function which maps each sample format to the corresponding number of bytes its samples take up.

+This function is also available from `@kmamal/sdl/helpers`.

 ### sdl.audio.minSampleValue(format)

 * `format: `[`<SampleFormat>`](#sample-formats): The desired sample format.
 * Returns: `<number>` The minimum sample value.

 Helper function which maps each sample format to the corresponding minimum value its samples can take.

+This function is also available from `@kmamal/sdl/helpers`.

 ### sdl.audio.maxSampleValue(format)